 • a medication to soften your cervix

-Local anesthetic or nitrous oxide (aka laughing gas) can also be used during the procedure to take the edge off.
+Local anesthetic or nitrous oxide (aka laughing gas) may also be used during the procedure to take the edge off.
+Discuss beforehand if these are available through your clinician’s office.

-Arm yourself with ibuprofen, a heating pad, and juice day-of.
-For extra comfort, bring a small bag of essentials, and wear your comfiest outfit — sweats and all — for the ride home.
+Arm yourself with ibuprofen, a heating pad, and juice the day of.
+Wear your coziest outfit for maximum comfort on the ride home.

 During your appointment